kianerfaan/TLK-2025/README.md

 # tweetlikekanye.com
 Welcome to the private repository for `tweetlikekanye.com`.
-This software is designed to [brief description of what tweetlikekanye.com does].
 ## License
 **License Agreement**
 **1. Copyright Notice:**